Fat wedge filtrations and decomposition of polyhedral products: Shellable and sequentially Cohen-Macaulay comlplexes

 \section{Shellable and sequentially Cohen-Macaulay comlplexes}

-In this section, we show that the fat wedge filtrations of the real moment-angle complexes for dual shellable and dual sequentially Cohen-Macaulay complexes are trivial by proving their fillability and homology fillability.
+In this section, we show that the fat wedge filtrations of the real moment-angle complexes for dual shellable and dual sequentially Cohen-Macaulay complexes are trivial by proving their fillability and homology fillability, where the definitions of shellable and sequentially Cohen-Macaulay complexes will be given in Definition \ref{def-shellable} and \ref{def-SCM}.
 Our choice of dual shellable and dual sequentially Cohen-Macaulay complexes are motivated by the following, where dual shellable complexes are dual sequentially Cohen-Macaulay complexes as in \eqref{SCM-implication}, and the easier cases of shifted and dual vertex-decomposable complexes were studied in \cite{GT1,IK1,GW}.

 \begin{proposition} [Herzog, Reiner, and Welker \cite{HRW}] The Alexander duals of sequentially Cohen-Macaulay complexes over $\Bbbk$ are Golod over $\Bbbk$. \end{proposition}